-My recommendation would be to make sure you ask critical questions: don’t just take everything that you’re told as the pure truth.
+My recommendation would be to make sure you ask critical questions: don’t just take everything that you’re told at face value.
 If anything seems really strange or you think that it’s there is maybe a mistake in the figures be sure to ask about it in a way that gives the customer the opportunity to clarify it, but without pushing them into a corner.
 I know that sales people prefer to talk themselves but actually listening is more important than talking.

 Be empathetic to language difficulties